ericbieller/ericbieller.github.io/_drafts/test-blog-post.md

 Daniel and Kelli, the husband-and-wife team that is FitnessBlender, have been putting out free workout videos since before free workout videos were even a thing.
 They have every type of workout imaginable from yoga and pilates to kickboxing and tabata.

-Pro tip: head directly to their website to do super targeted searches and see detailed information for each video including the breakdown of the workout moves and estimated calorie count.
+Pro tip: head directly to their [website](https://www.fitnessblender.com/videos) for super targeted searches and see detailed information for each video including the breakdown of the workout moves and estimated calorie count.

 –